trygvrad/colorstamps/README.md

 ![](/images/colormaps.png?raw=true)
 ### Customization
-All the colormaps are called by colorstamps.sails.get_cmap() and the following keyword can be used with either colorstamps.apply_sail() or colorstamps.sails.get_cmap() to customize the colormaps:
+All the colormaps are called by colorstamps.stamps.get_cmap() and the following keyword can be used with either colorstamps.apply_stamp() or colorstamps.stamps.get_cmap() to customize the colormaps:
 ```
 l: int, the size of the colormap will be (l,l), defaults to 256 if None
   rot: float, rotation of the colormap (where applicable)